 You may fax the above information to the Office of the Registrar at (609) 292-1657.

-GPA letters are typically mailed within five business days of the receipt of your request.
+GPA letters for an external credentialing body, such as the N.J.
+Department of Education, Office of Licensure and Credentials, are typically mailed within five business days of the receipt of your request.
+GPA letters cannot be generated for any other reason other than for an external credentialing body.
 Every effort is made to meet specified deadlines.
 The Office of the Registrar cannot accept email requests.
 If you have any questions about how to order a transcript, contact the Office of the Registrar at (609) 984-1180 or email.

 Note: No GPA letters will be furnished to a student or alumni with outstanding financial obligations to the University.